ESKYoung/ESKYoung/README.md

 My name is **Eric Young**, and I'm a data scientist based in London!

 - 💛 I love using machine learning to solve hard problems, productionising products, and streamlining and optimising code and pipelines!
-- 🌱 I'm currently learning about natural language processing!
+- 🌱 I'm currently learning about natural language processing, and researching how to build a Google BigQuery pipeline framework!
 - 🔭 I’m currently working with [**@alphagov**](https://github.com/alphagov) and [**@ukgovdatascience**](https://github.com/ukgovdatascience/) — most of my work is there!
 Check out [`govcookiecutter`](https://github.com/ukgovdatascience/govcookiecutter) for a quick way to set up HM Government data science projects!
 - 😄 Pronouns: **he/him/his/himself**